hectorhcuevas/hectorhcuevas.github.io/_posts/2018-1-22-Project-Luther.md

 # Objective

 &nbsp;&nbsp;&nbsp;The objective of my project was predicting rates of obesity in a country based off certain characteristics (mostly socio-economic).
 Obesity is defined as a BMI (Weight(KG)/Height(m^2) greater than 30.

+## Urgency of the Situation
-Obesity is an arbitrary yet meaningful measure of someone's body composition.
+&nbsp;&nbsp;&nbsp;Obesity is a somewhat arbitrary yet meaningful measure of someone's body composition.
 It is neither a trivial nor simply aesthetic problem; being obese has been strongly linked to a multitude of diseases and other health problems.
-Consequently countries with a large obesity rate must carry the immense costs; primarily in health care, but also in everyday activities like productivity, transportation, waste, etc. In the U.S. alone, obesity- related healthcare expenses account for 21% of total annual healthcare expenses, [about $190 billion and an additional $4.3 billion for obesity-related absenteeism at work](http://www.healthycommunitieshealthyfuture.org/learn-the-facts/economic-costs-of-obesity/).
+Consequently, countries with a high obesity rates must carry the immense costs; primarily in health care, but also in through loss in productivity, transportation, waste, etc. In the U.S. alone, obesity- related healthcare expenses account for 21% of total annual healthcare expenses, [about $190 billion and an additional $4.3 billion for obesity-related absenteeism at work](http://www.healthycommunitieshealthyfuture.org/learn-the-facts/economic-costs-of-obesity/).

 &nbsp;&nbsp;&nbsp;While many developed countries (ie USA) are already >35% obese and suffering growing consequences as a result, many developing countries are seeing an exponential growth in obese population.
 Some even have the dual-problem of feeding starving populations while trying to deal with rising obesity rates.
 Regardless, many are surprised to learn that today more people die from an over- abundance of food, rather than a shortage.
 If there is no intervention, this trend will only increase as more countries join the developed world.
 With [1 in 2 adults globally are projected to be obese by 2050](http://www.telegraph.co.uk/news/uknews/1566436/Half-of-adults-will-be-obese-by-2050.html), and trillions of dollars at stake, it's clearly crucial from a policy perspective to better understand this epidemic.